raspberrypilearning/components/components/adafruit-compass-accelerometer.md

 ![Adafruit Compass and Accelerometer](adafruit-compass-accelerometer.png)

-The Adafruit Compass and Accelerometer detects movement on three axes as well as being able to detect magnetic North
+The Adafruit Compass and Accelerometer detects movement on three axes as well as being able to detect magnetic north.

 ## Buy